 Amazingly, laying down for a good night’s sleep down here on planet Earth can have a similar effect.
 Though the difference is slight—usually no more than 1 cm—you’re a little bit taller when you first get out of bed in the morning than you are at night.

 Costa Coffee might not be a household name in the United States, but in the United Kingdom, it’s one of the most profitable coffee brands.
-It’s so profitable, in fact, that the brand’s head taste tester, Gennaro Pelliccia, has insured his taste buds with Lloyds of London for the princely sum of £10 million.
-To put that in perspective, Lloyd’s insures Bruce Springsteen’s voice for only £3.5 million, while David Beckham’s legs are worth £40 million.
+It’s so profitable, in fact, that the brand’s head taste tester, Gennaro Pelliccia, has insured his taste buds with Lloyds of London for the princely sum of £10 million (which is about $13 million).
+To put that in perspective, Lloyd’s insures Bruce Springsteen’s voice for only £3.5 million.

 When a certain trait allows an animal to survive better in its environment, more offspring who share that trait will be born.
-In this case, the elephants who have survived African poachers are those born without tusks, so they’re the ones left to reproduce.
+In the case of elephants, those who’ve survived African poachers are those born without tusks, so they’re the ones left to reproduce.
 The percentage of tuskless female African elephants has grown from around 3 percent to as high as 51 percent in Mozambique.
 Unfortunately for these animals, tusks aren’t just ornamental—elephants use them to build habitats and dig for water.
-A tuskless generation could severely change broader elephant behavior.
+So a tuskless generation could severely change broader elephant behavior.

 When Prohibition went into effect in the United States in 1920, Walgreens Pharmacies numbered only 20—hardly a nationwide chain.
-However, there were a precious few legal ways to procure alcohol during the 1920s, and a doctor’s prescription was one of them.
+However, there were a precious few legal ways to procure alcohol during that time, and a doctor’s prescription was one of them.
 Doctors could make some extra money on the side by prescribing “medicinal” whiskey to their patients, and Walgreens was one of the few places that kept it in stock.
-By the end of the decade, there were over 400 Walgreens stores across the country.
+By the end of the 1920s, there were more than 400 Walgreens stores across the country.

 Medieval Italy wasn’t a unified country; it was a collection of rival city-states that rarely got along.
 Bologna and Modena were two such neighboring city-states that supported opposing political factions.
 Tensions had been simmering for decades, occasionally breaking out into border clashes, when in 1325, some Modenese soldiers snuck into Bologna and stole a bucket from the main city well.
 The resulting War of the Bucket had only one battle, the Battle of Zappolino, but Modena was the victor.
 Nearly 700 years later, the bucket remains there still.